 The Company was granted a 10 year right of way to access the Golden Arrow property.
 The Company paid US\$4,262 to prepay the right of way for the entire 10-year term which began July 2016 and carries through to June 2025.
-The Company amortized the right of way on a straight-line basis over its ten-year term, expensed as exploration and evaluation costs.
+The Company amortized the right of way on a straight-line basis over its ten-year term until the time of sale of the property.
 The Company expects to be reimbursed by Emgold Mining Corporation ("Emgold") for the remaining term of the right of way.